node-inspector/node-inspector/readme.md

 ## Other Ideas

-* most, if not all of the extension features could be served as a static site, which could allow you to host the debugger from a website.
+* most, if not all of the extension features could be served as a static site, which could allow you to host the debugger from a website, or from debug-agent.
 * the debug-agent could be extended to provide collaborative debugging with multiple inspectors connected to the same debug session.
 * use a native node extension instead of the debug-agent.js as a separate process